microsoft/frontend-bootcamp/step2-08/README.md

 });
 ```

-`combineReducers` handles the grunt-work of sending *actions* to each combined reducer.
+`combineReducers` handles the grunt-work of sending _actions_ to each combined reducer.
 Therefore, when an action arrives, each reducer is given the opportunity to modify its own state tree based on the incoming action.

 # Exercise

+> Hint!
+This section is tricky, so all the solution is inside "demo" as usual.
+Feel free to copy & paste if you get stuck!!

 1. open up `exercise/src/reducers/index.ts`

-2. implement the `filterReducer` function with a switch / case statement - it is contrived to have a switch case for ONE condition, but serves to be a good exercise here

-3. replace the export reducer function with the help of the `combineReducer()` function from `redux`

-# Bonus Exercise

-The Redux team came up with `redux-starter-kit` to address a lot of boilerplate concerns.
-They also embed the immer library to make it nicer to write reducer functions.
-So, let's try out `immer`!
-Look at this example: https://github.com/mweststrate/immer#reducer-example

-1. import immer into the `exercise/src/reducers/pureFunction.ts` file

-2. replace the implementation of the pure functions with the help of immer's `produce()`
+2. rewrite the reducer functions `todoReducers`, `filterReducers` with the help of `createReducer()`

-3. run `npm test` in the root folder to see if it still works!

-4. look at the web app to make sure it still works!
+3. rewrite the `reducer()` function with `combineReducer()`

+4. open up `exercise/src/reducers/pureFunctions.ts`

+5. rewrite all the reducers related to the todos by following instructions

 # Further reading